specter9876/introsde-UI/README.md

 * PROCESS CENTRIC SERVICES-A SOAP web service that serve all requests coming directly from users (from application interface).
 These are the gateway to all other modules/services in an application context.
 This layer is doing nothing but redirecting a request to a proper underlying service or a set of services.
 * USER INTERFACE-JAVAfX application, it is run locally provides service coming from process in a fashionable mode

+## ENVIRORMENT

+* IDE Eclipse (Apache ANT  and IVY)
+* SQLite as database
+* Ghitub
+* Heroku (5 web services)
+* 1 javafx application

+##FUTURE WORKS

+The virtual life coach is an individual project work, it can be easily extend by:
+* adding more goals (simple create a goal marked as admin)
+* creating an admin login to control and manage data
+* add security checks like input sanitization to avoid sql injection or XSS
+* upgrade quote by using a pricing external quote service

+# INTROSDE-UI

 ## CODE